m-mdy-m/algorithms-data-structures/4.Introduction-of-Data Structure/README.md

 * **Costly Insertions/Deletions in the Middle:** Inserting or deleting elements in the middle of an array can be expensive (O(n)) as elements need to be shifted to preserve the order.
 This can become a bottleneck for operations that frequently modify the array's internal structure.
 * **Potential Memory Wastage:** If the array is not filled to capacity, there can be wasted memory space allocated for unused elements.
 This inefficiency might be a concern for memory-constrained systems.

-**What is its use?**

-* **Storing collections:** They can hold lists of numbers, characters, objects, or any other data type as long as it's the same type for all elements.
-* **Implementing algorithms:** Many algorithms rely on arrays for data storage and manipulation, such as sorting algorithms (e.g., bubble sort, insertion sort) and searching algorithms (e.g., linear search).
-* **Representing multi-dimensional data:** Arrays can be nested to create matrices or grids, useful for image processing, game boards, and mathematical calculations.

 **simple example**

 ```python